 Best Time to Visit

-Choosing the best time to visit Nancy Lake State Recreation Area largely depends on your desired activities and tolerance for weather conditions.
-Our team generally recommends the summer months, from late May through early September, as the prime window for most visitors.
+The best time to visit Nancy Lake State Recreation Area largely depends on the activities you plan to pursue.
+Our team recommends the following:

 Sample 2-Day Itinerary

-- Lunch (12:00 PM - 1:00 PM): Enjoy a packed lunch at your campsite or a scenic picnic spot near South Rolly Lake.
+- Lunch (1:00 PM): Enjoy a packed lunch at a scenic spot along the lake or back at your campsite.

-- Lunch (12:00 PM - 1:00 PM): Find a picturesque spot along the canoe trail for a wilderness picnic.
+- Lunch (1:00 PM): Find a secluded spot on a lake shore or a portage trail for a wilderness picnic.

-- Late Afternoon (4:00 PM - 5:00 PM): Pack up your campsite or cabin.
-Ensure you leave no trace behind.
-Return any rented equipment.
+- Late Afternoon (5:00 PM): Return your rental canoe/kayak.
+Pack up your campsite or cabin.

 Nancy Lake State Recreation Area camping